Vietnam.vn - Nền tảng quảng bá Việt Nam

 The hearts that remain

-During more than 10 years of working as a journalist, I have had the opportunity to travel to many places and meet many people.
-After each trip, the baggage that a reporter like me brings back is not only hot news or photos and videos capturing every moment, but also the thrill of the heart being touched by the stories and people I have met.
+Throughout my more than 10 years as a journalist, I've had the opportunity to travel to many places and meet many people.
+After each trip, the baggage I bring back as a reporter isn't just breaking news stories or photos and videos capturing every moment, but also the heartfelt emotions stirred by the stories and people I've met.

 Báo Thái NguyênBáo Thái Nguyên19/06/2025